Agricultural Area (1845-1960s)

 Farmers from the Brabant province of Belgium began immigrating to Northeastern Wisconsin around 1853, lured by Antwerp advertisements of farmland at $1.25 an acre and the promise of a French speaking population.
 These groups built sturdy houses, cultivated the land, and adjusted to life in America.
-Today many residents of Northeastern Wisconsin trace their roots back to immigrants from this period.
+Today, many residents of Northeastern Wisconsin trace their roots back to immigrants from Belgium, Poland, Germany, Scandinavia, and other European nations who settled here during the same period.
+More recently, migrants from other areas of the United States have moved to the area, bringing their own lived experiences to the region.
+One of these stories, that of the Spanish-speaking Texans who came to Wisconsin in the mid 20th century as agricultural migrant workers, is the newest story to be added to the park.

 Belgian Farmhouse and Outbuildings